-- Students transferring into HCPSS who do not have the appropriate level course at their middle school. - Students enrolled in a pilot middle school offering Spanish 2 who transfer to a middle school where the course is not available.
+• Students transferring into HCPSS who do not have the appropriate level course at their middle school.

 NOTE: It is recommended that middle school students do not accelerate mathematics instruction by enrolling in fully online course instruction.

 The list of approved HCPSS fully online courses is updated throughout the school year.
 View the most current information through the Digital Education Program web page or contact your school counselor or the Digital Education Program office (DEP@hcpss.org) for more information.